Miicroo/homeassistant-custom-components/README.md

 # homeassistant-strava
 This is a Strava component for HomeAssistant.
 It uses stravalib to generate statistics as sensors.
+The sensors are checked every other minute.

 ## How to setup